Human to Pet Nutrition: Emerging Trends in Pet Claim and Attribute Preferences

 (This is part two in a series of three white papers we’re calling Human to Pet Nutrition, which covers the crossover in the preferences that pet parents have for their nutrition products and their pets.
-Part one can be viewed here.)
+Read part one.)

 For almost two decades, MarketPlace has lived at the intersection of human and pet nutrition and lifestyle trends.
 A full-service strategy and creative firm, we’ve cultivated leading human and pet nutrition and lifestyle brands for B2C and B2B companies—food, treats, supplements, and the ingredients that make them.